wp-insider/simple-membership/simple-membership/readme.txt

 = WIP 4.3.2 =
 - Added CSS to highlight the order status in the payments menu.
+- Added a new utility function compare_url_without_http().
+This function is used for matching the system generated pages.

 = 4.3.1 =
 - Updated the Turkish language translation file.